 Brad Orego is a User Experience Leader, User Researcher, Experience Designer, and Dancer currently located in Brooklyn, NY.
 Since 2011 he’s been helping companies from early-stage startup to Fortune 500 develop engaging, fulfilling experiences for their users.

 Brad is a graduate of the University of Rochester with a B.S. in Computer Science, a B.A. in Psychology, and minors in Spanish and Dance.
-He currently spends his days as the Director of User Experience at 1010data as well as dancing professionally with Sokolow Theater Dance Ensemble and Kanopy Dance Company.
+He currently spends his days as the Head of User Research at Auth0 as well as dancing professionally with Sokolow Theater Dance Ensemble and Kanopy Dance Company.

 Brad is an active mentor in the NYC UX world, makes and blogs about beer-batter pancakes, homebrews, plays ultimate frisbee, curls, and rides his bicycle throughout Brooklyn.
 You can learn more about him and his thoughts via his website.